The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Introduction

 Framed in the language of the hypergeometric test, Eq.~(\ref{eq:hgt}) represents the chance of drawing term $t_i$ at least $k_{ij}$ times out of $n_j$ draws from a population of $\mathcal{N}$ terms out of which term~$t_i$ occurs $\mathcal{K}_i$ times.
-The term $t_i$ is said to be over-represented in document $d_j$ with respect to the background set of documents $\mathbb{D}$, if the calculated P-value falls short of a preselected significance level.
-Defining the related Fisher's exact test scoring function as the negative logarithm of Eq.~(\ref{eq:hgt}), that is,
+The term $t_i$ is said to be \textit{over-represented} in document $d_j$ with respect to the background set of documents $\mathbb{D}$, if the calculated P-value falls short of a preselected significance level.
+Defining the related hypergeometric test scoring function as the negative logarithm of Eq.~(\ref{eq:hgt}), that is,

-ensures that it takes on the same range of values as does tp–idf; namely, values in the interval $[0,\infty)$.
+ensures that it takes on the same range of values as does TF–IDF; namely, values in the interval $[0,\infty)$.
 Note that Eq.~(\ref{eq:hgt_score}) preserves term rankings since the negative logarithm transformation is monotonic.